robmonie/sc_memory_leak/README.md

 Demonstrates a potential memory leak in the Sproutcore datastore when unloadRecords is used.
-Patches to sproutcore-metal/observer.js and sproutcore-metal/accessors.js have been included.
-One fixes a problem with sproutcore views and call stack overflows (https://github.com/tchak/sproutcore20/commit/b2c622c164dbbc92f5a164622c27b34dde1a3912), the other contains logging code inserted in sproutcore-metal/accessors.js to show the calls to SC.get over time.
+A patch to sproutcore-metal/observer.js has been included.
+This fixes a problem with sproutcore views and call stack overflows (https://github.com/tchak/sproutcore20/commit/b2c622c164dbbc92f5a164622c27b34dde1a3912),

+In order to log the behaviour described below, it is necessary to add some logging code to sproutcore-metal/accessors.js.
+This seemed like something I couldn't dynamically patch.

+after function get(obj, keyName) //line 26 add the following

+/** patch to log calls **/
+	 if(!window.callsToGetMethod) {
+	 		window.callsToGetMethod = {};
+	 }

+   if(window.callsToGetMethod[keyName]) {
+     window.callsToGetMethod[keyName] = window.callsToGetMethod[keyName] + 1;
+   } else {
+     window.callsToGetMethod[keyName] = 1;
+   }
+/** end patch **/

 Assuming you have bpm installed: